The Best VPNs for Japan

 Security

-Now that we know the VPN is fast, it’s time to make sure that all of our data and traffic is kept under virtual lock and key.
-The goal of using a VPN is to keep your online activity away from anyone who might be interested in its contents, so we have to make sure our search history and IP address is fully obscured.
+Once we know the VPN is fast, it’s time to make sure all our data and traffic is kept under virtual lock and key.
+The goal of using a VPN is to keep your online activity away from anyone who may be interested in its contents, so we have to make sure our search history and IP address are fully obscured.
 IP address leaks can usually be attributed to a feature of many popular browsers (Chrome, Edge, and Opera) called WebRTC, which allows direct communication between browsers.

 First we test for WebRTC leaks by using a publicly available tool provided by ExpressVPN.
-For extra comfort, we use a pretty straightforward method where we look at the local and Public IPv4 IP addresses to discover any potential WebRTC leaks.
-Then we jump back to another tool on DNSLeakTest.com to see if there are any leaks that might compromise our DNS (Domain Name Server).
+For extra comfort, we use a pretty straightforward method in which we look at the local and public IPv4 IP addresses to discover any potential WebRTC leaks.
+Then we jump back to another tool on DNSLeakTest.com to see if there are any leaks that could compromise our domain name server (DNS).
 A DNS is a translation of a web domain to an IP address, so it’s key that there are no leaks in a VPN.

-That’s not all; we also scrutinize each VPN’s encryption methods.
-The goal is that they use a method as good or better than AES-256 encryption and OpenVPN; these are the most secure encryption methods available, so if they build something better, we’d all be impressed.
+That’s not all.
+We also scrutinize each VPN’s encryption methods.
+The goal is that they use a method as good or better than AES-256 encryption and OpenVPN.
+Those are the most secure encryption methods available, so if they build something better, we’d be impressed.

-Our technical assessment ends by investigating which type of IP address connection they offer through their VPN.
+Our technical assessment ends by investigating which type of IP address connection the VPN offers.
 The gold standard checks two boxes: the IP addresses are unique and completely anonymized.
-Typically, the feature that achieves these goals are VPNs with a dynamic IP address offering.
+Typically, the services that achieve these goals are VPNs with a dynamic IP address offering.
 That means the VPN provider shuffles the IP address each time we log in, giving us a unique identifier.
 This method makes it quite difficult to track any traffic.
 Second best is a static IP address, which should suffice for larger VPNs with hundreds of thousands of users sharing the same addresses.
 It is much easier for streaming services to block shared addresses, making static IPs less than ideal.
-We also check for the standard VPN failsafe, a kill switch.
-A kill switch will close out Internet browsers if the VPN fails.
+We also check for the standard VPN failsafe: a kill switch.
+A kill switch will close out internet browsers if the VPN fails.

 After some of the technical assessments are out of the way, we turn to the VPN provider itself.
-Mainly, we’re looking for their data logging policies and their privacy jurisdiction.
+We’re looking for its data-logging policy and privacy jurisdiction.
 When it comes to VPNs, location is everything.
-Ideally, the VPN is not based in any country where they are subject to the three major international surveillance alliances: Five Eyes, Nine Eyes, and 14 Eyes, which obligate companies to hand over customer data to the government when requested by law enforcement.
-We’re looking for companies based outside of the countries subjected to these rules and for those companies to only retain the basic information required to have an account.
-Anything beyond a name, email, and payment info is too much data stored in our opinion.
+Ideally, the VPN is not based in any country subject to the three major international surveillance alliances: Five Eyes, Nine Eyes, and 14 Eyes, which obligate companies to hand over customer data when requested by law enforcement.
+We’re looking for companies based outside the countries subject to those rules, and for those companies to retain only the basic information required to have an account.
+Anything beyond a name, email address, and payment info is too much data stored, in our opinion.

 Subscriptions

 It’s all about the Benjamins, baby!
-Just kidding, VPNs are usually fairly cheap, so if you’re spending Benjamins, you should read a bit more about the best VPN Black Friday deals.
-Our aim here is to give readers a one stop-shop for cost information without the obscured fees you sometimes get on vendor’s sites.
-We look for discounts, for pricing, and especially for VPNs with free trials and money-back guarantees.
+Just kidding — VPNs are usually fairly cheap, so if you’re spending Benjamins, you should read a bit more about the best VPN Black Friday deals.
+Our aim is to give readers a one-stop shop for cost information without the obscured fees you sometimes get on vendors’ sites.
+We look for VPN deals, for pricing, and especially for VPNs with free trials and money-back guarantees.
 We’re money-saving machines here at Security.org.
-A typical VPN costs between $5 to $10 per month so on top of the dollars and cents aspect, we also inspect what each subscription actually entails.
-Some additional perks could be number of device connections, number of server connections per day, and features like multi-hop.
+A typical VPN costs between $5 and $15 per month, so on top of the dollars and cents aspect, we also inspect what each subscription actually entails.
+Some additional perks could be more device connections, more server connections per day, and features such as multihop.
 From the free option to the paid options, we have you covered.

 Another key feature of the best VPNs is split tunneling, a capability that allows users to simultaneously use both the VPN and a public network.
-Similarly, we check to see if a VPN uses double or multi-hop server connections where the software encrypts data multiple times through multiple servers.
-Both of these features help VPNs stand out from the crowd.
+We also check to see if a VPN uses double or multihop server connections, where the software encrypts data multiple times through multiple servers.
+Surfshark’s multihop feature worked well for me the last time I was in Europe, for example, but that’s because it routes traffic through the Netherlands.
+This feature helps VPNs stand out from the crowd, but keep in mind that using it will degrade your performance considerably.

 Customer Support

-Unless you’re a wiz at Google or super technically-capable, even the best products will require the occasional call to customer support.
-We stress test each VPN provider’s customer support to see if they can handle even the most high maintenance clients.
-If a VPN offers 24/7 online chat or a dedicated support line, usually they’re great, but anything that takes more time, like a ticketing system, usually scores a bit lower.
-We also appreciate over the phone support, a rarity among VPN providers.
-If there are any VPN companies reading this— don’t forget to write in an FAQ section!
-Those are super useful, as well.
+Unless you’re a whiz at Google or super technically capable, even the best products require an occasional call to customer support.
+We stress-test each VPN provider’s customer support to see if they can handle even the most high-maintenance clients.
+If a VPN offers 24/7 online chat or a dedicated support line, they’re usually great — but anything that takes more time, such as a ticketing system, usually scores a bit lower.
+We also appreciate over-the-phone support, a rarity among VPN providers.
+If any VPN companies are reading this: Don’t forget to write an FAQ section!
+Those are super useful as well.

 Torrenting and Netflix

-Torrenting and streaming are two of the biggest reasons to be online today!
-That’s why we stress the quality of streaming connections so heavily in our VPN reviews.
+Torrenting and streaming are two of the biggest reasons to be online, which is why we stress the quality of streaming connections so heavily in our VPN reviews.
 Not to mention, streaming companies are always trying to block VPNs in order to comply with their licensing agreements, so we’re always looking to see which providers beat those restrictions.

 App Quality

 Finally, we review each VPN provider’s mobile apps.
-We’re looking at both Android and iPhone capabilities, app store ratings and our user experience.
-If a VPN has an app store rating below three stars in the App or Google Play store, this disqualifies a VPN from being recommended.
+We’re looking at both Android and iPhone capabilities, app store ratings, and our user experience.
+If a VPN’s app is rated below three stars in the App Store or Google Play Store, it’s disqualified from being recommended.

 FAQs

-If you’re still with us after all of that, you probably have some questions!
+If you’re still with us after all that, you probably have some questions!
 Or maybe you like to read from the bottom up.
-Whatever suits your fancy, here are some top questions about VPNs and specifically, VPNs in Japan.
+Whatever suits your fancy, here are some top questions about VPNs and, specifically, VPNs in Japan.

 -